lyuj2022/NOTE-seq/README.md

 This folder includes scripts calling newly synthesized RNA counts from NOTE-seq data and scripts for data analysis and figure plotting.
-The processed source data can be found here.